DmitriyKubatko/nodejs-test-parser/README.md

+## Get Repo

 ## Install
+1. In Terminal run `git clone https://github.com/DmitriyKubatko/nodejs-test-parser.git`
-1. In Terminal go to project directory
+2. In Terminal go to project directory `cd ./nodejs-test-parser`
-2. run `npm install`
+3. run `npm install`
 ## Run
 **Please note!
 In order to properly run this app you should have latest NodeJS build installed**
 1. In Terminal go to project directory